qyzqyz1/Data-Science-Portfolio/Python Projects/Python - Data Analysis and Visualization/Vancouver Crime Analysis (Dash)/README.md

 # Vancouver Crime Data Analysis (Dash)

 ## Project Description
 In this project, I explored Vancouver's public crime dataset from [this link](https://data.vancouver.ca/datacatalogue/crime-data.htm) and aimed to find similarities among crime occurrences in terms of their time, type and location.
-I came up with some analytical questions to start with and then developed a set of visualizations to address them.
+A web-based user-interactive dashboard was created usng Plotly Dash and can be viewed HERE.

-Specifically, I created the following plots to answer the corresponding question which I see appropriate:
+Specifically, I created the three sections for the user to explore the following stories:
-  - Network Graph (*_Python_*): illustrates what major crimes each neighborhood is facing
+- **Initial Exploration**: What were the crimes occured on a selected date
-  - Geographical Graph (*_Plotly/Python_*): demonstrates where each type of crime tends to occur
+- **Further Exploration**: For each type of crime, what are the top 5 neighborhoods where it tends to occur?
+What are its time patterns?
-  - Time Series Graph (*_Plotly/Python_*): shows how various crimes change over time
+- **Trendline**: How has the overall crime condition in Vancouver changed over the years?

 Since most of my plots are made with Plotly in Python, for a better visual experience please view my [Presentation Slides Here](https://plot.ly/~tomqu/11/analysis-of-crimes-in-vancouver/).